 Members of the Lifelong Peer Learning Program (LP2) have on-site access to the print collection of the GC CUNY Mina Rees Library as well as remote access to hundreds of databases electronically.
 LP2 members may check out 10 books from the collection at a time, for a loan period of 8 weeks.

-The E-Research Basic Guide has information about logging in for remote access, deciding on and searching within a database, locating specific articles and doing broad exploratory searches, as well as determining whether the GC has access to a particular journal, and more.
+The LP2 Research Guide has information about logging in for remote access, deciding on and searching within a database, locating specific articles and doing broad exploratory searches, as well as determining whether the GC has access to a particular journal, and more.

-See the Guide for LP2 Members to the Mina Rees Library as well as the Virtual Library Orientation video (1 hour) by Mason Brown and Elvie Bakaitis which was created specifically for LP2 members.
+See the Guide for LP2 Members to the Mina Rees Library as well as the Virtual Library Orientation video (1 hour) by Mason Brown and Elvis Bakaitis which was created specifically for LP2 members.
 For assistance in using library resources use the Ask A Librarian feature or email GC Librarian Mason Brown.